unclebob/spacewar/README.md

   Once your ship is in range of a Klingon's short range detectors, the Klingon will head towards you to do battle.
   The Klingon strategy is to confuse and delude you.
 They accomplish this by continuously changing tactics.
 Stay alert to their movements in the heat of battle; and don't let them get too close.
-At short range their phasers are devastating.
+At short range their disrupters are devastating.

   When a Klingon is critically low on resources, there is a good chance it will run away.
 This is a good time to attack them.
 Be careful though, the retreat may be a ruse.